 ADVERTISEMENT

-The problem is the Longhorns not only need the win, they need to win by a large margin and hope No. 8 Oklahoma loses to No. 22 Missouri and No. 9 Notre Dame loses to Syracuse.
+The problem is that the Longhorns not only need the win, but they also need to win by a large margin.
+Plus, they must hope No. 8 Oklahoma loses to No. 22 Missouri and No. 9 Notre Dame loses to Syracuse.
 The chances of both teams slipping this weekend are slim, and losing Anthony Hill Jr. makes things even worse.
 Meanwhile, there’s another problem piling up for Texas, which could literally eat them alive.

-Steve Sarkisian gets pressed about the Longhorns’ crucial problem
+Steve Sarkisian gets pressed about Texas Longhorns’ crucial problem

-The penalties have been one of their biggest problems all season.
-They average over eight penalties per game, costing them more than 65 yards.
-This has put them in tough spots throughout the year, and it finally boiled over this week when a reporter pressed Steve Sarkisian about the issue.
-Sarkisian responded bluntly, saying, “We’re getting called for penalties,” before being pushed again on why it keeps happening.
+Penalties have been one of their most significant problems all season.
+They average over eight penalties per game, resulting in more than 65 yards of lost yardage.
+This has put them in tough spots throughout the year.
+It finally boiled over this week when a reporter pressed Steve Sarkisian about the issue.

 ADVERTISEMENT